|

 here to read more > |

-Everybody’s anxious to
+Everybody's

-Here’s the story of an
+the story of an inspiring individual who's

-inspiring individual who’s working at making her
+working at making her dream come true, in

-dream come true, in the Real World!
+the Real World!

-Growing up in the
+up in the ultra-conservative, suburban community

-Torrance, California, Cheryl Quintana Leader did
+of Torrance, California, Cheryl Quintana

-by her non-Latino husband’s wishes by keeping
+husband's wishes by keeping her family's

-her family’s stories silent.
+stories silent.

 Click here to read more > |